 Urchins are omnivores.
 This means they eat both plants and animals.
 Sea weed, algae, plankton and decaying organic matter.

-If you want to find out more about coral reef monitoring, how keystone species affect the workings of the reef, then take a look at eco courses
+If you want to find out more about coral reef monitoring and how keystone species affect the workings of the reef, then take a Reef Check Course to learn more.